 Large and small dry bags: This one is pretty straightforward.
 We’ll issue your dry bags at the launch point, which is where you will place your gear into our bags.

 Camping gear: The tents are 2-person tents (Although, technically, you can fit three people to a tent.
 And, even more importantly, we don’t recommend using a tent unless it is actively raining.
 They, like all tents, tend to get stuffy.
 And they block your view of the amazing night sky.) and, no, we don’t ever assign sleeping quarters.
+The tent bags are numbered and the guides will encourage you to use the same tent throughout the trip.
 Cots are provided on our motorized trips and sleeping pads are provided on our oar-powered trips.
 We pack warmer sleeping bags and fleece liners in the cooler times of the year.
 The pillows are small camp pillows, but pretty darn comfortable.

 Camp chairs, eating utensils and a souvenir mug: Yep.
 We’ve got those.